vytenisu/adventofcode-2019-intcode/README.md

 Result is an object which may contain following keys:
 * exitCode - reason for exiting (one of emulator.exitCodes)
 * pos - current execution index
+* registers - current state of registers
 * data - current state of memory/program
 * output - single output value whenever output command is reached OR array of all output values when program terminates

+**Important:** Note that even though emulator returns updated data and registers as a result - it also modifies both by reference.
+Therefor if you need data and arguments not to be changed - you must clone them.
+Simplest (yet dirty) way to do it is to JSON serialize and un-serialize :)

 ## State of emulator